mac-comp240/hw0_hello-world/README.md

 This repository is designed to help you work through the mode of working that you will do for this course.
 Please follow the steps below after you have both a terminal program (such as Termius) and the Atom editor installed on your machine with the remote-sync package also installed.

-You should have had some instructions for cloning this repository in the Atom editor and syncing a copy of it to the server.
+You should have already followed some instructions for cloning this repository in the Atom editor and syncing a copy of it to the server.

 **You should have the terminal open on the server and should have used the 'cd' command in the command line to be in the directory where this code is.**